 installs in minutes; and does not interfere with mowing.
 (9/14/11)

-and John Marsh, Director of the nanotechnology department, explained basic nano technology and how nanos can be used commercially.
+, Director of the nanotechnology department, explained basic nano technology and how nanos can be used commercially.

-Mike Watts, President and CEO of Better Heads LLC, shared his marketing insights and personal story of how he launched his line of
+, shared his marketing insights and personal story of how he launched his line of

 patented lawn/garden accessories into the U.S. and worldwide retail distribution channels.
 His premier product, the PivoTrim™ Trimmer Head, recently acquired the position of #1 in sales within